mascarenhas/alien/doc/alien.md

       fclose(f);
     }

-Which, when compile and run, generates this file on a Linux/Intel
+When compiled and run, this generates this file on a Linux/Intel
 system:

     -- Generated by Alien constants